SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 **TRAMO specification *--* options for manual identification of the ARIMA model**

+- **Automatic**<br> *ami; idif, inic*

-- **Automatic**, *ami; idif,inic* - When unmarked it enables the user to enter the parameters of the ARIMA model.
+  When unmarked it enables the user to enter the parameters of the ARIMA model.

+- **Mean**<br> *mean; imean*

-- **Mean**, *mean;imean* - When marked it is considered that the mean is part of the ARIMA model (it highly depends on the   chosen model).
+   When marked it is considered that the mean is part of the ARIMA model (it highly depends on the   chosen model).
-- **P**, *arima; p* - The order of the non-seasonal autoregressive polynomial.
+- **P**<br> *arima; p*

+   The order of the non-seasonal autoregressive polynomial.
 The maximum order of the non-seasonal        autoregressive polynomial is 4.
 The default value is 0.
-- **phi**, *arima; phi, jpr* - Coefficients of the non-seasonal, autoregressive polynomial (AR).
+- **phi**<br> *arima; phi, jpr*

+   Coefficients of the non-seasonal, autoregressive polynomial (AR).
 If used, each non-seasonal AR parameter in the model requires a label that indicates the procedure of its estimation.
 The choice can   be made from:
   * *Undefined --* estimates a parameter without the use of any user defined input (the default value).
   * *Initial --* estimates a parameter using as initial condition the value defined by the user.
   * *Fixed* *--* holds a parameter fixed during estimation at the value defined by the user.

- - **D**, *arima; d* - Non-seasonal differencing order.The maximum number of non-seasonal differences is 2.
+ - **D**<br> *arima; d*

+   Non-seasonal differencing order.The maximum number of non-seasonal differences is 2.
 The default      value is 1.
- - **Q**, *arima; q* - The order of the non-seasonal moving average polynomial.
+ - **Q**<br> *arima; q*

+   The order of the non-seasonal moving average polynomial.
 The maximum order of the non-seasonal        moving average polynomial is 4.
 The default value is 1.
- - **theta**, *arima; th, jqr* - Coefficients of the parameters of the non-seasonal, moving average polynomial (MA).
+ - **theta**<br> *arima; th, jqr*

+   Coefficients of the parameters of the non-seasonal, moving average polynomial (MA).
 If      used, to each non-seasonal MA parameter in the model a label that indicates the procedure of its estimation should be     assigned.
 The choice can be made from:
    * *Undefined --* estimates a parameter without the use of any user defined input (the default value).
    * *Initial --* estimates a parameter using as initial condition the value defined by the user.
    * *Fixed* *--* holds a parameter fixed during estimation at the value defined by the user.
+ - **BP**<br>*arima; bp*

- - **BP**, *arima; bp* - The order of the seasonal autoregressive polynomial.
+   The order of the seasonal autoregressive polynomial.
 The default value is 0.
+ - **Bphi**<br> *arima; bphi, jps*

- - **Bphi**, *arima;bphi, jps* - Coefficients of the seasonal autoregressive polynomial (AR).
+   Coefficients of the seasonal autoregressive polynomial (AR).
 If used, to each seasonal AR    parameter in the model a label that indicates the procedure of its estimation should be assigned.
 The choice can be       made from:
    * *Undefined --* estimates a parameter without the use of any user defined input (the default value).
    * *Initial --* estimates a parameter using as initial condition the value defined by the user.
    * *Fixed* *--* holds a parameter fixed during estimation at the value defined by the user.
- - **BD**, *arima; bd* - Seasonal differencing order.
+ - **BD**<br> *arima; bd*

+   Seasonal differencing order.
 The maximum number of seasonal differences is 1.
 The default value     is 1.
- - **BQ**, *arima; bq* - The order of the seasonal moving average polynomial.
+ - **BQ**<br> *arima; bq*

+   The order of the seasonal moving average polynomial.
 The maximum order of the seasonal moving       average polynomial is 1.
 The default value is 1.
- - **Btheta**, *arima; bth, jqs* - Coefficients of the parameters of the seasonal moving average polynomial (MA).
+ - **Btheta**<br> *arima; bth, jqs*

+    Coefficients of the parameters of the seasonal moving average polynomial (MA).
 If used,    each seasonal MA parameter in the model requires a label that indicates the procedure of its estimation.
 The choice can    be made from:
    * *Undefined --* estimates a parameter without the use of any user defined input. (the default value).
    * *Initial --* estimates a parameter using as initial condition the value defined by the user.
    * *Fixed* *--* holds a parameter fixed during estimation at the value defined by the user.